How A Putin Ally Met Key Trump Officials And Worried European Intelligence

 “He told me that Trump had called him for about five minutes in a casual conversation when he asked him to join the campaign and that on March 21 they’d met at the unfinished [Trump] hotel in Washington, DC,” said Kakaounaki, who covered Papadopoulos’s visits to Greece for Kathimerini, the Athens newspaper.

-It is unclear who made up the guest list for the pre-inauguration reception at the St. Regis Hotel where Kammenos, Papadopoulos and Priebus were photographed.
+It is unclear who made up the guest list for the pre-inauguration reception at the St. Regis Hotel where Kammenos, Papadopoulos, and Priebus were photographed.
 Trump adviser Anthony Sacramucci, who at the time was expected to be named to lead the Office of Public Liaison and Intergovernmental Affairs, was also photographed at the reception.
 He said he’d been invited in an email that he is “pretty sure” went to “all assistants to the president.”
 He said he doesn’t remember who sent the email.

 The NATO security officer was not surprised that Kammenos and Trump administration officials would be brought together by something as innocent as a church event.